• Skip to primary navigation

 The Math Behind How To Make $500 Per Week With DoorDash

-If you want to make $500 per week with DoorDash, it helps to break it down into a smaller number. $500 per week might seem like a lot.
-But if you think about how much you need to earn per day, you’ll find it’s much more manageable to hit this target.
+To start, if you want to make $500 per week with DoorDash, it helps to break it down into smaller numbers. $500 per week might seem like a lot by itself.
+But if you think about how much you need to earn per day to make $500 per week, you’ll find it’s much more manageable to hit this target.

 To make $500 per week on DoorDash, you need to earn about $71 per day.
 When you think of it like that, $500 per week seems much more in reach.

 If you’re strategic about how you approach DoorDash and dash in an area with high demand, most people should be able to earn at least $20 per hour.
-I personally average around $30 to $40 per hour by multi-apping and working during peak hours in high-demand areas (more on that in the next section).
+I personally average around $30 to $40 per hour by combining two important strategies – multi-apping and working during peak hours in high-demand areas (more on that in the next section).

 An Example of Someone Making $500 A Week With DoorDash